 Families enjoy riding the gondola or chairlift and exploring the forest on bike.
 Guests can also add a mountaintop picnic as part of their daytime Colorado adventure.

 Vail hosts a plethora of bike shops with experienced technicians available to set you up with the appropriate gear to rent or buy.

-See our chairlift rides page for pricing and information on bike haul tickets.
+See below for pricing and information on bike haul tickets.